fxfactorial/silicondzor/README.md

 13. Turning your app into a `systemd` service
 14. Sending enduser HTML emails with nodemailer.
 15. Creating a simple tweet bot service ad-hoc and on schedule.
+16. Using React-router both on the client and server side.

 # On a server